Uninen/tweets-to-json/README.md

 ## Contributing

 All contributions are welcome!
 Please follow the [code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) when interacting with others.

+[This project lives on GitLab](https://gitlab.com/uninen/tweets-to-json) and is mirrored on GitHub.

 [Follow @Uninen](https://twitter.com/uninen) on Twitter.